 Sept.
-18 was a good day for National Hockey League debuts as a former number one overall pick and a new franchise took to the ice for the first time.
+19 was a good day for NHL debuts as a former number one overall pick, and a new franchise took to the ice for the first time.
 Also, the largest crowd to ever gather for an NHL game showed up in Florida for a preseason tilt.
 Finally, a pair of future Hall of Famers moved on to Toronto, and the Stanley Cup Final kicked off a few months late.

 Lindros Makes League Debut